danodoms/Melo-Lens/README.md

 ### 📊 **Home Screen**
 - **Quick Overview**: View a preview of past analysis results.
-- **Statistics**: See the total count of analyzed results for a snapshot of your field's health.
+- **Statistics**: Get a summary of detected disease cases for better crop management.

 ### 📸 **Scan Screen**
 - **Capture or Import**:
-  - Use your device camera to capture rice leaf images directly.
+  - Use your device camera to scan watermelon leaves.
-  - Alternatively, import images from your gallery for quick analysis.
+  - Import images from your gallery for AI analysis.

 ### 🧾 **Result Screen**
-- **Detailed Analysis**: View all results, including NPK deficiency status and confidence levels.
+- **Detailed Analysis**: Displays disease classification, severity levels, and confidence scores.
-- **Track History**: Keep a record of your analysis for future reference.
+- **Track History**: Maintain a record of previous scans to monitor disease progression.

 ### 👤 **Accounts**
 - **Login & Sync**:
-  - Securely log in to manage your account.
+  - Securely log in to manage and back up your scan history.
-  - Sync your data across devices for seamless access.
+  - Sync data across devices for seamless tracking.

 ---

 ## 🛠️ **Tech Stack**

 - **Framework**: [Expo](https://expo.dev/) (React Native)
 - **State Management**: Legend State
 - **Backend**: Supabase
 - **Database**: MMKV Storage with Legend State

 ---

-## 🌟 **Why XR Vision?**
+## 🌟 **Why Melo Lens?**

-- **AI-Powered Precision**: Leverages advanced models to accurately detect nitrogen (N), phosphorus (P), and potassium (K) deficiencies.
-- **User-Friendly**: Intuitive interface designed for quick navigation.
+- **AI-Powered Detection**: Uses deep learning to identify and classify watermelon diseases.
+- **Farmer-Friendly**: Simple, intuitive design for quick and easy use in the field.
-- **Data Security**: Accounts feature ensures your data is safe and synced.
+- **Data Security**: Secure login ensures your scan history is backed up and accessible.
-- **Offline Capability**: Analyze and store results offline, perfect for fieldwork.
+- **Offline Mode**: Analyze and store results even without an internet connection.

+---